 forget to change the network computer's default ADMIN password...

 And this is just one example.

-How many people use their birth date or their postcode as the
+How many people use their birth date or their postcode as a password,

-secret number for their credit card or their alarm system?
+or the secret number of their credit card for the burglary alarm system?

 Consider this: the city of Eindhoven (where we live) has 250,000 inhibitants.